zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

 [](youtube:MuoMHJ54PHE)

+### Objectives

-  -   Install and configure Grafana, Prometheus, Loki, Promtail, and Jaeger
+* Install and configure Grafana, Prometheus, Loki, Promtail, and Jaeger
-  -   Understand single-pane-of glass unified observability using Grafana to analyze metrics, logs, and tracing of the microservices architecture across the application and Oracle database tier.
+* Understand single-pane-of glass unified observability using Grafana to analyze metrics, logs, and tracing of the microservices architecture across the application and Oracle database tier.

+### Prerequisites

+- This lab presumes you have already completed the earlier labs.

 ## Task 1: Install and configure observability software and metrics and log exporters